Daniel R. Williams

 ACCIDENT AND PERSONAL INJURY CLAIMS

 Sustaining a personal injury can be a frightening, costly experience.
 It can be even more unsettling when caused by another person's negligence.
 If your accident or injury was caused through another party's careless behavior, you may be legally entitled to monetary compensation.
-The experienced attorneys of Brindle McCormack, P.C. can be your advocates in getting what you deserve.
+The experienced attorneys of Brindle McCormack & Williams, P.C. can be your advocates in getting what you deserve.
 We can help you get back on your feet.

 HOW LONG AFTER AN ACCIDENT DO I HAVE TO FILE A CLAIM?